rezwanqkhan/rezwanqkhan/README.md

 ## Skills:

-### Java
-I am proficient in Java, a versatile and powerful programming language.
-I have hands-on experience in developing robust and scalable applications using Java.
-My skills include:
-- Object-oriented programming
-- Java SE and Java EE technologies
-- Spring Framework
-- RESTful API development

 ### Dart (Flutter)
 I specialize in Dart programming language, particularly for mobile app development using the Flutter framework.
 Here are some of my Flutter-related skills: